stevyi/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Step 4: To label the dataset accordingly using the script with appropriate descriptive names: all feature names (attributes) and activity names are converted to lower case, underscores and brackets () are removed.

-Step 5: To merge the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.
-The result is saved as merged_clean_data.txt, which is a 10299x6 data frame containing the first column with subject IDs, the second column with activity names, and the last 66 columns are for measurements.
+Step 5: To merge the 10299x66 data frame containing features with 10299 x 1 data frames containing activity labels and subject IDs.
+The result is saved as "merged_tidy_data.txt", which is a 10299 x 6 data frame containing the first column with subject IDs, the second column with activity names, and the last 66 columns are for measurements.
 Subject IDs are integers between 1 and 30 inclusive.
 Names of the attributes are similar to the following:

 tbodyacc-mean-x